Kristin Corrado

-Kristin M. Corrado (born June 24, 1965) is an American Republican Party politician who represents the 40th Legislative District in the New Jersey Senate.
-She was sworn into office on October 5, 2017.
-Before her appointment to the New Jersey Senate she served a Passaic County Clerk for seven years.
+Kristin M. Corrado (born June 24, 1965) is an American Republican Party politician who has represented the 40th Legislative District in the New Jersey Senate since she was sworn into office on October 5, 2017.
+Before her appointment to the senate, she served as Passaic County Clerk for seven years.

 Personal and early life

-A resident of Totowa, New Jersey for her entire life, Corrado attended St. James School before moving on to Paul VI High School.
+A resident of Totowa, New Jersey, for her entire life, Corrado attended St. James School before moving on to Paul VI High School.
 Corrado attended East Stroudsburg University of Pennsylvania and is a graduate of Seton Hall University School of Law.
 First elected as Passaic County Clerk in 2009, Corrado was re-elected for a second five-year term in 2014.

 New Jersey Senate

 Corrado was appointed fill the seat left by former Senator Kevin J. O'Toole, who had resigned from office on July 1, 2017, to become a commissioner of the Port Authority of New York and New Jersey.

-In early 2018 Corrado led a fight to block Governor Phil Murphy's nomination of Assemblywoman Elizabeth Maher Muoio to be Secretary of Treasury, questioning Muoio's lack of experience in issues related to her proposed position.
+In early 2018, Corrado led a fight to block Governor Phil Murphy's nomination of Assemblywoman Elizabeth Maher Muoio to be Secretary of Treasury, questioning Muoio's lack of experience in issues related to her proposed position.

 Corrado sponsored a bill alongside Senators Paul Sarlo, Gerald Cardinale, Loretta Weinberg, and Joseph Lagana that would push a special election to the following year if a vacancy for the County Sheriff, Clerk, or Surrogate posts if the vacancy occurs 70 days before election day.